tjohns/zf/README.txt

 -------

 The files in this archive are released under the Zend Framework license.
-You can find a copy of this license in /LICENSE.txt.
+You can find a copy of this license in LICENSE.txt.

 ACKNOWLEDGEMENTS
 ----------------